 Chancellor’s Scholarship Link

 Offered by the American Association for the Advancement of Science, this scholarship is for students enrolled at a college or university and studying, natural, physical, or health sciences, engineering, computer science, mathematics, or social science, including sociology.
 Students must be either senior undergraduate students or studying at the post-graduate level.
-Applications are due by January 15th.
+Applications are due by January 1st each year.

 AAAS Mass Media Science and Engineering Scholarship Link